AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates-adminstration.md

 ## Edit Workfront Fusion templates as an administrator

-1. Click `Administration`in the left navigation panel to open the Administration area.
+1. Click **Administration**in the left navigation panel to open the Administration area.
-1. Click `Templates`in the left navigation panel.
+1. Click **Templates**in the left navigation panel.
-1. Click `Detail`to the right of the template you want to edit.
+1. Click **Detail**to the right of the template you want to edit.

 You can now edit the template, similar to editing a template as a non-admin user.
 However, in the Options in the top-right corner, there is one additional option - the SVG diagram that provides you with the SVG code.
 Also, the publishing process is the same as in the case of a standard user, refer to the Publishing and sharing templates section for more details.

 <!--
-To view the SVG code of the template, click Options in the upper-right corner and select SVG.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To view the SVG&nbsp;code of the template, click Options in the upper-right corner and select SVG.</p>
 -->

 For information about specific template options that you can edit, see [Create new templates in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md).